Pragadhishnitt/Industrial_Economics_Hsir/README.md

 **Training Data Size:**
 The training dataset comprised 38,000 sentences extracted from the StockNet dataset.
+You can download the dataset from this [link](https://github.com/yumoxu/stocknet-dataset)

 **Models Evaluated:**
 Our analysis involved evaluating the performance of seven distinct models: